Water resources and climate change in the Pyrenees

 A project coordinated by the Pyrenean Climate Change Observatory under the POCTEFA programme

-The Interreg V-A programme for Spain, France and Andorra (POCTEFA) is a European transboundary cooperation programme established to promote sustainable development in the border areas of the three countries.
+The Interreg V-A programme for Spain, France and Andorra (POCTEFA) is a European cross-border cooperation programme established to promote sustainable development in the border areas of the three countries.

-The POCTEFA programme area, which is structured by the Pyrenean range that extends from the Atlantic to the Mediterranean, is potentially highly vulnerable to climate change.
-This transboundary region contains the main water resources of the POCTEFA area, feeding its waters into the rivers and recharge zones of the region's main catchment basins and aquifers.
+The POCTEFA programme region, which is structured by the Pyrenean range that extends from the Atlantic to the Mediterranean, is potentially highly vulnerable to climate change.
+This cross-border region contains the main water resources of the POCTEFA area, that flow into the waterways and recharge zones of the region's main catchment basins and aquifers.

-The Pyrenean Climate Change Observatory (OPCC) is the fruit of a regional transboundary cooperation initiative on climate change launched in 2010 by the Pyrenees Working Community (CTP).
-The aims are to monitor and better understand climate change in the Pyrenees to help the region to adapt to its impacts, and to become the reference platform for knowledge on climate change adaptation in mountain ecosystems.
+The Pyrenean Climate Change Observatory (OPCC) is the fruit of a regional cross-border initiative for cooperation on climate change launched in 2010 by the Pyrenees Working Community (CTP -Communauté de Travail des Pyrénées).
+The aims are to monitor and better understand climate change in the Pyrenees to help the region to adapt to its impacts, Its goal is to become the reference platform for knowledge on climate change adaptation in mountain ecosystems.